pnp/blog/content/post/let-s-tame-dataverse-how-to-reference-many-to-many-relationships.md

 Now the intersection tables come into play: They make sure that we can associate many rows of the related table to the primary table.

-In Dataverse, we don\'t get to see these intersection tables, but we can customize their name:
+In Dataverse, we don't get to see these intersection tables, but we can customize their name:

 {{< image alt="TeamsRequests-TeamsUserNN.png" src="images/blog/let-s-tame-dataverse-how-to-reference-many-to-many-relationships/TeamsRequests-TeamsUserNN.png" >}}